 This was the island where we started our Galapagos adventure.
 It's the oldest Galapagos Island and the second most populated with approx. 6 thousand residents.
 The airport and the main village are located in Puerto Baquerizo Moreno (Link Google Maps).
 When you arrive, private taxi drivers are already waiting for guests.
 It’s a cooperative of taxi drivers which you will find in the entire village.
 The price for a ride is just a small amount of $ 2-3.
 In Puerto Baquerizo Moreno you can walk independently to explore the beaches and interpretation centre of the National Park.
 There are several restaurants along the Malecon and also two dive centres.
 They offer snorkel and dive trips together.

-What to Expect and How Long to Stay on San Cristobal
+What to Do and How Long to Stay on San Cristobal

 Sea lions are everywhere, not only at the beach.
 Restaurants and cafes are fenced to be protected from the curious and hungry sea lions.

-Bring your snorkel equipment and look for turtles at Muelle Tijeretas.
-Snorkelling is advised during calm sea only.
+Bring your snorkel equipment and look for turtles in the protected bay Muelle Tijeretas.
+(Google Maps) Snorkelling is advised during calm sea only.
 It takes roughly half an hour to get here from the main village.

 Bring a binocular or a good zoom camera to spot frigate birds, blue boobies to mention just a view.